Convergence Analysis of Split Federated Learning on Heterogeneous Data: Experimental Results

 \subsection{Impact of system parameters on SFL performance}

 \textbf{Impact of cut layer}.
 We first investigate how the choice of the cut layer $L_c$ affects the SFL performance.
 The results are reported in Fig. \ref{Impact_cut-layer}.
 We observe that for both SFL-V1 and SFL-V2, the performance increases in $L_c$ (i.e., clients have a larger proportion of the global model).
-We think this is associated with our empirical observation that the average client gradient variance gets smaller with $L_c$.
-Intuitively, a smaller gradient variance implies a lower degree of the client drift issue, which leads to a better algorithm performance.
-Based on this observation, we use $L_c=4$ for SFL (and SL) for the following experiments.
+This is associated with our empirical observation that the average client gradient variance gets smaller with $L_c$.
+Intuitively, a smaller gradient variance implies a lower degree of the client drift issue, which leads to a better algorithm performance.\footnote{See Appendix \ref{sec: cut layer} for more detailed discussions on this point. } Based on this observation, we use $L_c=4$ for SFL (and SL) for the following experiments.

 \textbf{Impact of data heterogeneity}.
 We study the impact of data heterogeneity on SFL performance, where we use $\beta\in \{0.1, 0.5, 1, \infty\}$, and $\beta=\infty$ means clients have IID data.
 The results are reported in Fig. \ref{Impact-data-heteogeneity}.
 We observe that a higher level of data heterogeneity (i.e., a smaller $\beta$) leads to slower algorithm convergence and a lower accuracy for both SFL-V1 and SFL-V2.
 The observation is consistent with our convergence bound, e.g., in (\ref{bound-v2-nc-full}), the performance bound increases in $\epsilon^2$.
 Note that the negative impact of heterogeneity is commonly observed in distributed learning literature including FL \cite{huang2023duopoly} and SL \cite{shen2023ringsfl}.